 (a) Accrued charter revenue, Current and Non-Current: The amounts presented as current and non-current accrued charter revenue in the accompanying consolidated balance sheets as of December 31, 2011 and 2012, reflect revenue earned, but not collected, resulting from charter agreements providing for varying annual charter rates over their term, which were accounted for on a straight-line basis at their average rates.
-As at December 31, 2011, the net accrued charter revenue totaling to \$6,549 is comprised of \$13,428, separately reflected in Current assets, \$5,086 separately reflected in Non-current assets and \$11,965 (discussed in (b) below) included in Unearned revenue in current and non-current liabilities in the accrued charter revenue totaling to \$288 is comprised of \$5,100, separately reflected in Current assets, \$13,422 separately reflected in Non-current assets, and \$18,234 (discussed in (b) below) included in Unearned revenue in current and non-current 1,2012 consolidated balance sheet.
-The maturities of the net accrued charter revenue in current and non-current 1,2012 consolidated balance sheet.
-The maturities of the net accrued charter revenue in current and non-current 1,2012 consolidated balance sheet.
-The maturities of the net accrued charter revenue as of December 31, 2012 consolidated balance sheet.
+As at December 31, 2011, the net accrued charter revenue totaling to \$6,549 is comprised of \$13,428, separately reflected in Current assets, \$5,086 separately reflected in Non-current assets and \$11,965 (discussed in (b) below) included in Unearned revenue in current and non-current liabilities in the accompanying December 31, 2011 consolidated balance sheet.
+As at December 31, 2012, the net accrued charter revenue totaling to \$288 is comprised of \$5,100, separately reflected in Current assets, \$13,422 separately reflected in Non-current assets, and \$18,234 (discussed in (b) below) included in Unearned revenue in current and non-current liabilities in the accompanying December 31, 2012 consolidated balance sheet.
+The maturities of the net accrued charter revenue as of December 31 of each year is as follows: